Submission for the Langara Open Student Scholar Prize is now closed.

 To be eligible for the Langara Open Student Scholar Prize, students must:

 This contest is open to both individual and group projects.
 Nomination or recommendation from a faculty member is not required but welcomed.
 Instructors interested in nominating a student work should encourage students to fill out the application.
-Additional comments about the work can be sent to Mia Clarkson or Dan Slessor.
+Additional comments about the work can be sent to Jarvis Sparks or Dan Slessor.

 Projects submitted for this award must be exemplary work, largely free of spelling and grammatical errors, and completed as a requirement of their studies at Langara College.
 They must include some element of research and analysis.